What is history?

 Modern History develops students’ understanding about people and how they are influenced by past events.
-Through examinations of various primary and secondary sources students gain a critical understanding of current events and can placed these events into their proper historical context.
+Through examinations of various primary and secondary sources students gain a critical understanding of current events and can place these events into their proper historical context.
 Crucial to this course is the need to think critically and creatively about the interplay between individuals, groups, events and institutions.
 Good historians have the skills of differing research methodologies, critically analysing primary and secondary sources, understanding perspectives, editing, proofreading, building arguments and understanding causation.
-All of these skills and more will be developed throughout this course, and are much sought after skills in the work place.
+The knowledge, understanding and skills that students acquire through studying Modern History provide a firm foundation for further study, the world of work, active and informed citizenship, and for lifelong learning.
+It fosters a critical approach to understanding events, issues and interpretations as well as the effective communication of accounts conveying ideas, judgements and evidence.